bluesquall/okeanidanalysis/INSTALL.md

 * lxml

   * libxml2-dev

   * libxslt1-dev

 * pykml

 * argparse (for some of the example scripts)

-You may also want to consider using `pip` and `virtualenv` to install appropriate versions of all the python dependencies locally without touching the system default versions.
+You should consider using `pip` and `venv` to install appropriate versions of all the python dependencies locally without touching the system default versions.
 This approach is particularly useful when you are working on a machine where you don't have administrator privileges, or don't want to exercise those privileges.

 ### Installing dependencies via `pip` or from source

-If you decide to install dependencies like `numpy`, `scipy`, and `matplotlib` from source (e.g., instead of using `apt-get` or `yum`), then you will need to have some other non-python packages installed.
+If you decide to install dependencies like `numpy`, `scipy`, and `matplotlib` from source (i.e., instead of using `apt-get`, `brew`, `pacman`, or `yum`), then you will need to have some other non-python packages installed.

 #### numpy
 I believe this should install just fine without any external dependencies, but it will use things like LAPACK if it finds them.
 (Come back to check on this.)

 #### scipy